 - If you have to move through smoke, keep as close to the floor as you can, where the air is fresher.

-Click Relevant fire safety advice can be found on our High Rise Living leaflet – leaflet courtesy of Hampshire Fire and Rescue Service.
+Relevant fire safety advice can be found in our High Rise Living leaflet – leaflet courtesy of Hampshire Fire and Rescue Service.